The majority of the archive material we hold is in our new offices at Bowcliffe Hall.

 It currently holds a range of brochures, photographs, books, films and publications relating to Alvis Plc, the Alvis Register and the Alvis Owner Club all of which have long histories.
 This material complements the records and factory material held by Red Triangle Autoservices and the Alvis Car Co.
 Ltd.

 At the moment the main source of funds is the Alvis Owner Club Limited but we need a substantial annual income to support a home for the Collection.
-We intend to apply for charitable status to make use of tax concessions and possible grants by asking you to join us as a “Friend” who may be able to do one or more of the following:
+We are in the process of appling for charitable status to make use of tax concessions and possible grants by asking you to join us as a “Friend” who may be able to do one or more of the following:

 - Give your time to support the activities of the trust such as cataloguing and scanning photographs and other material